Delta-Proxima-Team/UE-Module-RelatedWorld/README.md

 - Recompile you project

 ## Notes for public version
-- You need implement proper gamemode for Related worlds, witch not allowed spawn services actors like GameSession or Playerontrolles, becouse they already present on Persistent level
+- You need implement proper gamemode for Related worlds, witch not allowed spawn services actors like GameSession or PlayerController, becouse they already present on Persistent level
 - Good idea is a implement ReplicationGraph class for better actors replication from server side to a client side

 ## Simple Usage